cktse/samaroli-hackintosh/README.md

 |Storage|Toshiba|Enterprise Series 10T HDD x4|

 ## Build Notes
+- Planning and bending hardline PETG tubes was hard but a lot of fun!
+- Getting all the RGB wired up was unexpectedly challenging.
+Gigabyte Z390 Designare supports only 12V ARGB (analog) but not 5V DRGB (digital).
+I ended up with mixed ARGB and DRGB devices connected to the analog motherboard using Gamer Storm's DRGB to ARGB converter hub.
+I was able to synchronize RGB via Gigabyte's AmbientLED app -- very barebone but servicable.
+Note that some of the lighting effects are not perfect, but good enough for what I want.
 - The Lian Li O11 Dynamic XL case comes with 4x USB 3.0/2.0 ports (plus an USB 3.1 Type C port).
-I used an internal PCB USB 3.0/2.0 hub to support all 4 ports.
+I used an internal USB 3.0/2.0 hub PCB connected to F_USB30 (HS05/SS05 and HS06/SS06) to support all 4 physical ports.